 To learn how to prepare your organization to deploy Apple devices, see:

-Note: You can use Apple Configurator 2 to add device configuration profiles (automatically or manually) to iOS and tvOS devices.
+Note: You can use Apple Configurator 2 to add device configuration profiles (automatically or manually) to iOS, iPadOS, and tvOS devices.
 To add device or user configuration profiles containing macOS-specific settings, use a third-party mobile device management (MDM) solution or Profile Manager, part of the macOS Server app.

 What is a payload?